“Political Decentralization and Corruption: Exploring the Conditional Role of Parties” (with Jorge Martinez Vazquez and Charles Hankla)

 “Natural resource revenue sharing and ‘resource curse’”

-“Tax Incentive Evaluation: Georgia Low-Income Housing Tax Credit” (for Fiscal Research Center)
+“Tax Incentive Evaluation: Georgia's Low-Income Housing Tax Credit” (2022)

-"Tax Incentive Evaluation: Georgia's Historic Rehabilitation Tax Credit" (for Fiscal Research Center)
+"Tax Incentive Evaluation: Georgia's Historic Rehabilitation Tax Credit" (2022)